Duncan Williams declares 72 days fasting and prayers over hardship in Ghana

-Archbishop Nicholas Duncan-Williams has declared a 72-day fasting and prayer to help the country overcome the crisis it’s currently witnessing.
+Archbishop Nicholas Duncan-Williams has declared a 72-hour fasting and prayer to help the country overcome the crisis it’s currently witnessing.

-The renowned preacher has therefore declared a 72-day fasting and prayer to help the country overcome the crisis it’s currently witnessing.
+The renowned preacher has therefore declared a 72-hour fasting and prayer to help the country overcome the crisis it’s currently witnessing.

 READ ALSO: Photos: Notorious armed robber gunned down at Kasoa